|

 Learn about balloon sculpting, make your own dog, and see demonstrations of a multitude of other objects and animals (such as dragons, ninja turtles, Mermaids, Aliens, Motorcycles, The Starship Enterprise, hats, giraffes, elephants, etc.). // Children too young to participate in the hands-on portion are invited to watch, learn, and request their own balloons.

-Dot Basic belly dance for fitness and fun!
-To Programming Grid
+Basic belly dance for fitness and fun!

 time: Saturday, 7:30 - 8:45 pm